dkandalov/kotlin-99/readme.md

 ```

 #### P50 (***) Huffman code.
-First of all, consult a good book on discrete mathematics or algorithms for a detailed description of Huffman codes!
+Consult internet (or a good book on discrete mathematics or algorithms) for a description of [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding).
-We suppose a set of symbols with their frequencies, given as a list of (S, F) Tuples.
+Suppose we have a list of symbols with their frequencies, given as a list of (S, F) Tuples.
 E.g. (("a", 45), ("b", 13), ("c", 12), ("d", 16), ("e", 9), ("f", 5)).
-Our objective is to construct a list of (S, C) Tuples,
-where C is the Huffman code word for the symbol S.
+Our objective is to construct a list of (S, C) Tuples, where C is the Huffman code word for the symbol S.
 ```
 > huffman(listOf(("a", 45), ("b", 13), ("c", 12), ("d", 16), ("e", 9), ("f", 5)))
 [(a,0), (b,101), (c,100), (d,111), (e,1101), (f,1100)]